Prompt Engineering Guide

 What is the difference between Zero-Shot CoT and CoT prompting?

-Zero-shot CoT and CoT Prompting both aim to improve model responses and extract more accurate answers by generating logic-based reasoning.
+Zero-Shot CoT and CoT Prompting both aim to improve model responses and extract more accurate answers by generating logic-based reasoning.
 In Zero-Shot CoT, however, we do not have to include input exemplars of Chain-of-Thought responses, but rather just append the words "Let's think step by step" to the end of an input.

 When is Zero-Shot CoT most effective?